 The title should indicate exactly, but as briefly as possible, the subject of the paper.
-An abstract of 100-120 words should precede the main text, accompanied by up to 5 key words and a biographical note of 25-50 words.
+An abstract should precede the main text, accompanied by up to 5 key words and a biographical note of 25-50 words.

 Before publication SAGE requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
 For more information please visit our Frequently Asked Questions on the SAGE Journal Author Gateway.

 The European Journal of Criminology and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
 We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of articles published in the journal.
 Equally, we seek to protect the reputation of the journal against malpractice.
 Submitted articles may be checked using duplication-checking software.
 Where an article is found to have plagiarised other work or included third-party copyright material without permission or with insufficient acknowledgement, or where authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article (removing it from the journal); taking up the matter with the head of department or dean of the author’s institution and/or relevant academic bodies or societies; banning the author from publication in the journal or all SAGE journals, or appropriate legal action.